sol-sk/GIT_Obsidian/W2024/W2024T1/COGS 401/COGS 401 D7 Reading Notes.md

 Kids don't tend to *add* consonants
 Languages don't tend to *prefer* adding more consonants

+Is it about comfort of pronunciation?
+- Well, sort of, but it's *systematic*, which suggests not entirely
+	- gr, bl, pl: are differently difficult, but there's typically a generalization of CC that kids do where they don't differentiate
 ### Pt 2 Word shapes/sizes (what we know)

 ### Pt 3 more investigation of word shapes/swearing